AdobeDocs/experience-manager-cloud-service.es-ES/help/implementing/developing/introduction/understand-test-results.md

 Al hacer clic en los detalles de cualquier página individual se proporcionará información sobre los elementos de la página que se evaluaron y una guía para solucionar problemas si se detectan oportunidades de mejora.
 Los detalles de las pruebas y las directrices asociadas son proporcionados por Google Lighthouse.

 ![](assets/page-level-scores.png)

-## Ejecución de pruebas locales {#local-test-execution}

-Como las clases de prueba son pruebas JUnit, se pueden ejecutar desde IDE de Java convencionales como Eclipse, IntelliJ, NetBeans, etc.

-Sin embargo, al ejecutar estas pruebas necesariamente, será necesario establecer una variedad de propiedades del sistema que esperan los clientes de prueba de aem (y los clientes de prueba de Sling subyacentes).

-Las propiedades del sistema son las siguientes:

-* `sling.it.instances - should be set to 2`
-* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
-* `sling.it.instance.runmode.1 - should be set to author`
-* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
-* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
-* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
-* `sling.it.instance.runmode.2 - should be set to publish`
-* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
-* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`